 Wearable computing aims at supporting workers or people in everyday life by delivering context-aware services.
 One important aspect is the recognition of human activities, which can be inferred from sensor integrated into garments and objects people are interacting with.
-The usage of context information enables more natural interaction between humans and computers and might assist workers with complex tasks with just now relevant information.
-Examples include training unskilled workers for assembly tasks [12], monitoring the health and activity of patients [7], assisting firefighters engaged in rescue operations in unknown environments with poor visibility.
+The usage of context information enables a more natural interaction between humans and computers, and can assist workers with complex tasks with just now relevant information.
+Examples include training unskilled workers for assembly tasks [13], monitoring the health and activity of patients [8], assisting firefighters engaged in rescue operations in unknown environments with poor visibility.

-Clustering nodes related to the activity of the persons simplifies the selection of relevant sensors in the environment which can contribute to the recognition of the currently performed activity.
-The advantage is that the activity recognition processing can be kept within the cluster, which is important for environments where multiple people are present.
+Clustering of nodes based on the movement of persons simplifies the selection of relevant sensors in the environment which can contribute to the recognition of the currently performed activity.
+The advantage is that the recognition processing can be kept within the cluster, which is important for environments where multiple people are present.
 This provides: (1) identification of the body wearing the sensors, (2) a better recognition stability when selecting sensors moving with a person for the recognition task, and (3) potentially a trusted network where private data can be communicated only to nodes within the cluster.